miraland-labs/miraland/docs/src/transaction_fees.md

 ## Prioritization fee

-A Solana transaction can include an **optional** fee to prioritize itself against others known as a
+A Miraland transaction can include an **optional** fee to prioritize itself against others known as a
 "_[prioritization fee](./terminology.md#prioritization-fee)_".
 Paying this
 additional fee helps boost how a transaction is prioritized against others,